suhridmulay/python_atlas_game/README.md

 # What remains to be done
 A full list of actual country names are yet to be put in as a list and used and the code is to be changed suitably

+# Credits
+Using the list of countries obtained from https://gist.github.com/kalinchernev/486393efcca01623b18d